London Edinburgh London 2025: Eight route highlights to look forward to

 6. Yad Moss and Alston

-An event stalwart since the first edition in 1989, we had to abandon Yad Moss in 2022 due to roadworks.
-And while our Chapel Fell alternative was an unexpected hit last year, it's perhaps too steep and high for an event like this.
-We've decided to stick with Yad Moss in both directions, giving you time to savour on the ascent the scenery that zips by on the (hopefully) fast decscents.
+An event stalwart since the first edition of London Edinburgh London in 1989, we had to abandon Yad Moss in 2022 because of roadworks.
+And, while our Chapel Fell alternative was an unexpected hit, we appreciate it's perhaps too steep and high for an event like this.
+So, for 2025, we've decided to stick with Yad Moss in both directions, giving you chance to savour on your ascent the scenery that zips by on your (hopefully) much faster descent!

 Expect weather.
-If it's good weather the climb and descent are magical.
-If it's bad weather, it could be a slog for two hours, both uphill and downhill.
-Either way, look out for our cafe stops at Mickleton and just after Alston.
+If it's good weather, the climb and descent are magical.
+If it's bad weather, it could be a real two-hour slog, both uphill and downhill.
+Either way, look out for our café stops at Mickleton and just after Alston.

 7. Cambridge